KingEnderBrine/-RoR2-ProperSave/README.md

 **2.8.3**

-* Added French localization, thanks `ClEeVEeRYT` for providing translation.
+* Added French localization, thanks `ClEeVEeRYT` for providing the translation.

 **2.8.2**